Skip to main content

 The term “due date” defines a point in time by which a debt must be settled.

-This can arise, for example, through a contract and be stated on the invoice.
+This can arise, for example, through a contract and ultimately be stated on the invoice.
 In addition to a contractual arrangement, the due date can also be based on statutory provisions.

 If the agreed debt has not been settled by the defined due date, a default comes into effect.
 This enables the initiation of legal steps, such as issuing a payment reminder.